surifirstpin/biplus_documentation/docs/Model.md

 **1.** Click on **Save** button.

 ## Model Filters
-Model Filters helps you to extract the data by applying filters options
+Model Filters helps you to extract filtered data by applying filters options
            welcome to biplus

 ## Login based Filters